Mr7889monishree/SearchEngine/README.md

+Image Search Engine 📸

 Description:

-An image search engine built using HTML, CSS, and JavaScript.
-This application uses the Unsplash API to fetch and display images based on user search queries.
+The Image Search Engine is a web application that allows users to search for images using the Unsplash API.
+Built with HTML, CSS, and JavaScript, this application provides a clean and intuitive interface to find and display high-quality images based on user queries.

-Features:
+Features
+##Search Functionality : Users can enter search terms to find relevant images.
+##Integration with Unsplash API : Utilizes the Unsplash API to fetch and display images.
-User-friendly interface with HTML and CSS.
+##Responsive Design : Designed with HTML and CSS to work well on various devices.
-Dynamic image search functionality using JavaScript and the Unsplash API.
-Display of search results with responsive design.
+##User-friendly Interface : Simple and easy-to-use search and display interface.

-Technologies Used
+Technologies Used:
-HTML
-CSS
-JavaScript
+HTML.
+CSS.
+JavaScript.
-Unsplash API
+Unsplash API.